The Best Trips To Take With Your Girlfriends in 2021

 Virginia Wine Country

 This spot is just the thing for a group that wants R&R with a side of stunning views and lowkey activities.
-Located in the middle of historic sites like James Madison’s Montpelier, wineries along the Monticello Wine Trail (make sure to hit Barboursville Vineyards, a vineyard built on grounds that also host the impressive ruins of former Virginia governor James Barbour's mansion, designed by Thomas Jefferson!), and charming Main Street shops and restaurants.
+Located in the middle of historic sites like James Madison's Montpelier, wineries along the Monticello Wine Trail (make sure to hit Barboursville Vineyards, a vineyard built on grounds that also host the impressive ruins of former Virginia governor James Barbour's mansion), and charming Main Street shops and restaurants.